 With Illinois' changing seasons, there are countless numbers of flowers and plants that grow well in the Midwest.
 Perennials make your garden landscape beautiful year after year.

-Here's our list of the best plants to grow in Illinois.
+Here's our list of the best perennial plants to grow in Illinois.
 Not only are these good growers, but they are also low maintenance and adaptable to many soil and weather conditions.